-AVOP Application The Application is filed at the applicable Regional Airport Manager's office, or elsewhere as designated by the Regional Airport Manager, and a copy is provided to the Applicant or their Employer.
+AVOP Application The Application is filed at the applicable Regional Airport Manager's or designated Maintenance Contractor's office and a copy is provided to the Applicant or their Employer.

 Test Results The test results are kept on file at the applicable Regional Airport Manager's office, or elsewhere as designated by the Regional Airport Manager.